demjanp/clustering_14C/README.md

 A python implementation of the method of clustering radiocarbon dates in order to determine whether they represent separate events, or phases in time.
 For an overview of the method see:

-[upcoming paper] Clustering of calibrated radiocarbon dates: Site-specific chronological sequences identified by dense radiocarbon sampling.
+[upcoming paper] P. Demján and P. Pavúk: Clustering of calibrated radiocarbon dates: Site-specific chronological sequences identified by dense radiocarbon sampling.

 ## How to run
 <pre><code>python process.py [dates file].txt [sequence / contiguous / overlapping]</code></pre>